SebastianSlash/SebastianSlash.github.io/_posts/tech/2020-12-14-setting-up-plantuml-with-atom.md

 4. [Resources](#resources)

 ## What's PlantUML?
-PlantUML helps to quickly easily create UML diagrams using simple and intuitive language.
+PlantUML helps to quickly and easily create UML diagrams using simple and intuitive language.
 It is opensource and free.
-A makrup like description of the diagram can be converted to a graphical diagram as shown below
+A markup like description of the diagram can be converted to a graphical diagram as shown below

 {% include post-gallery.html gallery=1 %}<br>

 ## Requirements
 To create and view your UML diagrams in Atom you first need to install a few things:

-(for Linux and Mac just check how to install Graphviz and Java Runtime Enivronment, the plantUML jar is the same for every plattform)
+(*for Linux and Mac* just check how to install Graphviz and Java Runtime Enivronment, the plantUML jar is the same for every plattform)
 ### plantUML jar
 The jar file can be downloaded [here](http://sourceforge.net/projects/plantuml/files/plantuml.jar/download).
 Then you just have to save it to a place of your liking, I've saved it to my users folder.